-In the development of the syllabus readings and exam questions, often it is assumed that candidates are familiar with material covered on some of the earlier examinations.
-Therefore, it may generally be beneficial to take exams in numerical order.
+In the development of the syllabus readings and exam questions, it is generally assumed that candidates for ACAS Exams 5 and 6 are familiar with material covered on the preliminary examinations (i.e., Exams 1-4); FCAS Exams 7-9 generally assume familiarity with material on the ACAS exams.
 There are, however, circumstances when another order might be more appropriate.
 For example, a candidate may wish to study an exam that is closely related to his or her current work.